ME-ICA/tedana/docs/building decision trees.rst

 **Decision node json structure**

-There are  6 initial fields, necessary_metrics, intermediate_classification, and classification_tags, as described in the above section:
+There are 7 initial fields, necessary_metrics, intermediate_classification, and classification_tags, as described in the above section and :

 - "tree_id": a descriptive name for the tree that will be logged.
 - "info": A brief description of the tree for info logging
 - "report": A narrative description of the tree that could be used in report logging
 - "refs" Publications that should be referenced when this tree is used

+"generated_metrics" is an optional initial field.
+It lists metrics that are calculated as part of the decision tree.
+This is used similarly to necessary_metrics except, since the decision tree starts before these metrics exist, it won't raise an error when these metrics are not found.
+One might want to calculate a new metric if the metric uses only a subset of the components based on previous classifications.
+This does make interpretation of results more confusing, but, since this functionaly was part of the kundu decision tree, it is included.

 The "nodes" field is a list of elements where each element defines a node in the decision tree.
 There are several key fields for each of these nodes: